How to Become a Children’s Book Illustrator in 5 Simple Steps

-Ultimately, it’s important that you find a style you both enjoy and are comfortable working in.
+Ultimately, it’s important that you find a style and medium you both enjoy and are comfortable working in.
 The process will require some trial and error, and a whole lot of practice.
 Try different illustration platforms and see which tool feels best in your hand.
 There are tons of styles and aesthetics out there, including:

 - Brush painting

 Draw things you’ve seen before and things you’ve only seen in your dreams.
 It takes some work to craft, but it’ll be worth it when you can present your own unique style of art.
 With that said, if you feel limited by the idea of focusing on one specific style, it is certainly possible — though much more difficult — to become a style chameleon, says Leo Hartas.
 "I work in several styles, from classic fantasy maps for young adults to young children's picture books, depending on what's required.
 I have worried about not having a single recognizable style as the advice is often to build a fixed style, but on the other hand it allows me to accept a wide variety of work which is a fun challenge!”

 Check out this interview with Reedsy illustrator Caitlin B. Alexander to learn how she developed her style and continues to grow in her craft.